 - Minimum TOEFL scores for international applicants: 89

 - Minimum GPA: 3.0 overall, in last 60 hours, and in political science courses.

 - 12 hours of upper-division course work in political science is recommended.

 - An undergraduate major in an area other than political science may be acceptable.

 Required Application Materials

-- Graduate School online application form
+- Graduate Studies online application form

 - one to two page statement of purpose, describing interests and goals in graduate study in Political Science